mmularski/ckad-exams/ckad-tasks/exam-1/task-07-poddisruptionbudget/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-1-task-07`.
 - Deploy a Deployment named `ha-app` with 3 replicas of the `nginx:1.21` image.
+- The Deployment must use the label `app: ha-app`.
 - Create a PodDisruptionBudget named `ha-pdb` that requires at least 2 pods to be available at all times.
 - The PDB should select pods with label `app: ha-app`.